Skip to main content

 │ ▲

-• Resolving requires a kind-specific action: Approve, Deny, Retry, Cancel, Mark resolved, Dismiss.
-The chosen action is stored on resolved_action so the audit trail shows the shape of the decision, not just that someone closed it.
+• Resolving via an action button (Approve, Deny, Retry, Cancel, Dismiss) stores the shape on resolved_action so the audit trail shows what you decided, not just that you closed it.

-• “Mark unread” flips the row back.
+• “Mark unread” flips a row back; “Restore” un-archives.
 The bell count and sidebar badge both react.

 The /inbox page